Popular destinations in Thailand

 Chiang Mai

-Chiang Mai, the second-largest city in Thailand, is a freewheeling antithesis of Bangkok.
+Chiang Mai, the second-largest city in Thailand.
 It is enclosed by rainforests on all sides and wedged between the northern highlands of the nation.
-People who visit Chiang Mai usually stay for a while, learning about the region’s flavorful cuisine, unwinding in the casual accommodations, and exploring the ancient temple remnants.
-Chiang Mai, now a fortified town, was formerly the capital of the northern Thai Lanna Kingdom in the thirteenth century.
-It was well-known for its marketplaces and temples.
-Although the contemporary city has long ago surpassed the medieval city barriers, you may still see barefoot monks, street merchants, and thriving marketplaces on the streets.
+People who visit Chiang Mai usually stay for a while, learning about the local culture, enjoy the mountain view and exploring the ancient temple remnants.
+Visiting this city, you may still see barefoot monks, street merchants, and thriving marketplaces on the streets.

 Chiang Rai